ARTICLE V - GENERAL REGULATIONS

 For the purposes of this definition, substantial improvement is considered to occur when the first alteration of any wall, ceiling, floor, or other structural part of the building commenc-es, whether or not that alteration affects the external dimensions of the structure.
 This term includes structures which have incurred substantial damage, regardless of actual repair work performed.
 The term does not, however, include any project for improvement of a structure required to comply with existing health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions or any alteration of a historic struc-ture, provided that the alteration will not preclude the structure's continued designation as a historic structure.

-FF.
-Water surface elevation means the height, in relation to the Nation-al Geodetic Vertical Datum (NGVD) of 1929, (or other datum, where speci-fied) of floods of various magnitudes and frequencies in the flood-plains.
+GG.
+Water surface elevation means the height, in relation to the Nation-al Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum of 1988, (or other datum, where speci-fied) of floods of various magnitudes and frequencies in the flood-plains.

 The building inspector shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
 If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall:

 A. be designed (or modified) and adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy,

 B. be constructed with materials resistant to flood damage,

 C. be constructed by methods and practices that minimize flood damages,